AlexTsiris/siren-survival-study/README.md

 * **The "Survival Time"** is the number of hours of silence between sirens.

 ### **Data Source**
-I used the public dataset of alarms in Israel (2023-2024).
+I used the public dataset of alarms in Israel.
 The analysis focus specifically on 4 main districts of Tel Aviv:
 1. **South & Jaffa**
 2. **City Center**
 3. **East**